Truex Jr. wins playoff opener at Las Vegas

 Truex, who won the Series championship in 2017, was coming off a three-race streak in which his best finish was 13th.
 He didn’t look to be much of a factor early in the Vegas weekend as he was off the pace in the final practice and then qualified just 24th fastest.

 But when it counted under the lights on Sunday, Truex was terrific.
-His margin of victory was over 4 seconds.
+His margin of victory was over four seconds.

 Teammate Kyle Busch, who started the race with four wins on the season and as the Series points leader, ran into trouble early.
 Having to start 20th because of a poor qualifying effort, Busch side swiped the wall in the opening laps.
 That forced him to the pits 12 laps in to take right-side tires.
 That put him two laps down.